 Recent climate change in the form of shorter, milder winters has allowed winter ticks to thrive.
 Despite their name, winter ticks can’t survive cold winters without a host.
 Late falls give nymphs extra time to find one, and early springs give females abundant leaf litter to lay their eggs in.

 Unlike deer, elk, and caribou, which scientists believe have evolved with tick populations and can more effectively deal with them, moose are a newer, less-adapted prey.
 And because the tick questing season coincides with the moose mating season (the time when they are most actively moving around the woods), moose are particularly vulnerable.

 How do winter ticks affect moose?

-Calves, who have less blood to spare, are especially vulnerable, as are pregnant females, who are essentially dealing with two parasites – the tick load and the fetus.
-By spring, mom and her fetus are often so anemic and malnourished that the newborn calf in May may have a much reduced chance at surviving.
+Pregnant cows, who are essentially dealing with two parasites – the tick load and the fetus, are also vulnerable.
+By spring, pregnant cows and their fetus are often so anemic and malnourished that the newborn calf in May may have a much-reduced chance at surviving.

 Solving the winter tick problem: what works, and what doesn’t